-In January 2017 the APSC and MPSC filed a complaint with the FERC against System Energy.
-The complaint seeks a reduction in the return on equity component of the Unit Power Sales Agreement pursuant to which System Energy sells its Grand Gulf capacity and energy to Entergy Arkansas, Entergy Louisiana, Entergy Mississippi, and Entergy New Orleans.
+In January 2017 the APSC and the MPSC filed a complaint with the FERC against System Energy.
+The complaint sought a reduction in the return on equity component of the Unit Power Sales Agreement pursuant to which System Energy sells its Grand Gulf capacity and energy to Entergy Arkansas, Entergy Louisiana, Entergy Mississippi, and Entergy New Orleans.
 Entergy Arkansas also sells some of its Grand Gulf capacity and energy to Entergy Louisiana, Entergy Mississippi, and Entergy New Orleans under separate agreements.
-The current return on equity under the Unit Power Sales Agreement is 10.94%, which was established in a rate proceeding that became final in July 2001.
-As discussed below in "System Energy Settlement with the MPSC," beginning with the July 2022 service month, bills issued to Entergy Mississippi under the Unit Power Sales Agreement reflect a return on equity of 9.65%.
+The return on equity under the Unit Power Sales Agreement at the time of the complaint was 10.94%, which was established in a rate proceeding that became final in July 2001.

-The APSC and MPSC complaint alleges that the return on equity is unjust and unreasonable because capital market and other considerations indicate that it is excessive.
-The complaint requests proceedings to investigate the return on equity and establish a lower return on equity, and also requests that the FERC establish January 23, 2017 as a refund effective date.
-The complaint includes return on equity analysis that purports to establish that the range of reasonable return on equity for System Energy is between 8.37% and 8.67%.
-System Energy answered the complaint in February 2017 and disputes that a return on equity of 8.37% to 8.67% is just and reasonable.
+The APSC and the MPSC complaint alleged that the return on equity was unjust and unreasonable because capital market and other considerations indicated that it was excessive.
+The complaint requested proceedings to investigate the return on equity and establish a lower return on equity, and also requested that the FERC establish January 23, 2017 as a refund effective date.
+The complaint included a return on equity analysis that purported to establish that the range of reasonable return on equity for System Energy was between 8.37% and 8.67%.
+System Energy answered the complaint in February 2017 and disputed that a return on equity of 8.37% to 8.67% was just and reasonable.
 The LPSC and the City Council intervened in the proceeding expressing support for the complaint.
 In September 2017 the FERC established a refund effective date of January 23, 2017 and directed the parties to engage in settlement proceedings before an ALJ.
-The parties were unable to settle the return on equity issue and a FERC hearing judge was assigned in July 2018.
+The parties were unable to settle the return on equity issue and a

+FERC hearing judge was assigned in July 2018.
 The 15-month refund period in connection with the APSC/MPSC complaint expired on April 23, 2018.

 In April 2018 the LPSC filed a complaint with the FERC against System Energy seeking an additional 15month refund period.
-The LPSC complaint requests similar relief from the FERC with respect to System Energy's return on equity and also requests the FERC to investigate System Energy's capital structure.
-The APSC, MPSC, and City Council intervened in the proceeding, filed an answer expressing support for the complaint, and asked the FERC to consolidate this proceeding with the proceeding initiated by the complaint of the APSC and MPSC in January 2017.
+The LPSC complaint requested similar relief from the FERC with respect to System Energy's return on equity and also requested the FERC to investigate System Energy's capital structure.
+The APSC, the MPSC, and the City Council intervened in the proceeding, filed an answer expressing support for the complaint, and asked the FERC to consolidate this proceeding with the proceeding initiated by the complaint of the APSC and the MPSC in January 2017.
 System Energy answered the LPSC complaint in May 2018 and also filed a motion to dismiss the complaint.
 In August 2018 the FERC issued an order dismissing the LPSC's request to investigate System Energy's capital structure and setting for hearing the return on equity complaint, with a refund effective date of April 27, 2018.
 The 15-month refund period in connection with the LPSC return on equity complaint expired on July 26, 2019.